In the Spring, we request staff members to nominate

 AIS: Students do basically what is described above, but they also help the AIS teacher by providing targeted tutoring.

 Lunch: We found this to be so beneficial, we were bummed we hadn't thought of it earlier!
-The mentors in here are tasked with making sure no one sits alone and that they mingle with all of the kids (but mostly the 9th graders).
+The mentors in here are tasked with making sure no one sits alone (unless they need the time to decompress/unwind) and that they mingle with all of the kids (but mostly the 9th graders).
 They sit at different

 10th period: Our mentors that typically do not have a free period are assigned (based on their preference) to one or two days a week to tutor kids who need assistance or are in need of guidance.
 Just yesterday, I had an email from two teachers regarding 4 kids who were struggling and needed a connection.
 They have been assigned to stay with our mentors during 10th period.